-To be clear: overdrafting a checking account is a bad habit.
-Overdraft fees can be very expensive, and frequent overdrafts may be a sign you are spending more than you can afford.
+To be clear, overdrafting a checking account is a bad habit.
+Overdraft fees are very expensive, and frequent overdrafts may be a sign you are spending more than you can afford.

 Then again, everyone has bad habits, and if overdrafting your checking account is one of yours, you should choose a bank that isn't going to compound the problem by charging especially high overdraft fees.

 What makes for a good checking account if you have a habit of overdrafting your balance?
 Here are some characteristics:

 Start with a relatively low overdraft fee.
 With the average overdraft fee now up to $32.58, finding a bank that will charge you less when you make this mistake will help limit the damage.